supminn/notion-clone/README.md

 - If folder is `inTrash` make sure that the files within this folder are also updated to `isTrash`.
 Similarly, the same approach for workspace too. (giving some TypeScript error)
 - Create `avatars` and `file-banner` storages in supabase and access corresponding data from there.
 - Close upload banner modal after upload
+- Understand [this](https://youtu.be/A3l6YYkXzzg?t=31556) point that is made. `details` would swap between what we have locally and what is on the server.
+Initially, it would set the data from the server.